Richard L. George is a Vice President and Advancement Officer at Southern Virginia University.

-Richard George is a vice president and advancement officer at Southern Virginia University.
-He previously served as co-founder and Chief Financial Officer of Clene Nanomedicine, a science-based company with proprietary technology integrating nanotechnology, advanced materials science, plasma physics, and biotechnology.
+George previously served as co-founder and Chief Financial Officer of Clene Nanomedicine, a science-based company with proprietary technology integrating nanotechnology, advanced materials science, plasma physics, and biotechnology.
 Clene’s proprietary nanomedicine technology is a new form of matter for use in pharmaceuticals — ultrapure clean-surface nanocrystal suspensions in pharmaceutical grade water, with high therapeutic activity yet low toxicity to treat serious demyelinating diseases and cancer.
 Clene is nearing completion of Phase I – Clinical Trial for a rare demyelinating disease, and will follow with Clinical Trials in cancer.
 George was also Chief Executive Officer of General Resonance, LLC, the parent company of Clene.

 George is a former partner and Chief Financial Officer of the Flagship Group, working in corporate strategy and innovation.
 He was part of the performance group of Sorenson Capital, a private equity firm.
 He has served in various financial and strategy positions with several large companies, including Hillenbrand Industries.

-George graduated from Harvard Business School.
-As an undergraduate at Brigham Young University, he was a three time NCAA All American, member of the United States Olympic Team, U.S. Track and Field Team, National AAU champion, and winner of a bronze medal in the World Games.
+As an undergraduate at Brigham Young University, George was a three-time NCAA All American, member of the United States Olympic Team, U.S. Track and Field Team, National AAU champion, and winner of a bronze medal in the World Games.
 He also played football.
 He was inducted into the Utah Sports Hall of Fame, and the BYU Hall of Fame.
 He received a bachelor’s degree in Economics.

 A member of The Church of Jesus Christ of Latter-day Saints, he has served in various positions, including bishop and stake presidency counselor.